 New Farm To Teneriffe

 Traditionally utilised by cycling enthusiasts, locals walking their four-legged companions and the occasional tourist, the New Farm to Teneriffe walk was made for urban exploring.
-The trail is about 6km return and passes along a leafy riverside path to the Brisbane Powerhouse alongside a number of fur-baby friendly cafes, including Double Shot New Farm.
-Start your walk at the Sydney Street Ferry, wind your way through Merthyr Park and New Farm Park before arriving at the Brisbane Powerhouse.
-Your journey will end at the ferry stop, but you could always keep going all the way to the Story Bridge, with just a minor detour through the suburban streets, until you hit the Brisbane Riverwalk below.
+The trail is about six kilometres return and passes along a leafy riverside path to the Brisbane Powerhouse alongside a number of fur baby-friendly cafes and bars.
+Start at the Sydney Street Ferry terminal, wind your way through Merthyr Park and New Farm Park before arriving at the Brisbane Powerhouse.
+Your journey will end at the ferry stop, but you could always keep going all the way to the Story Bridge, with just a minor detour through the suburban streets until you hit the Brisbane Riverwalk.